 - Examples of the scam

 - How to protect yourself from the YOUR COMPUTER HAS BEEN BLOCKED virus

 - How to remove YOUR COMPUTER HAS BEEN BLOCKED Virus using Windows Control Panel

 Overview of YOUR COMPUTER HAS BEEN BLOCKED scam

 The Your Computer Has Been Blocked alerts usually impersonate Microsoft Windows errors, although I believe that versions for Apple’s macOS also exist out there.

 Let’s take a closer look at the scam message itself.
-Original text from the pop-up advertisement:
+Here’s the text from the pop-up pictured above:

 *Your Windows (Microsoft) Computer has been blocked*